 With 8,000 employees at HubSpot, keeping everyone rowing in the same direction is no small feat.
 Hundreds of teams rely on knowing which data assets to trust and where to find them.
-At this level, three separate analytics engineering teams are needed to build data trust, communication, and make sure everyone has what they need to make smart decisions.
+At this level, three separate analytics engineering teams are needed to build data trust, communication, and make sure that everyone has what they need to make smart decisions.

 Tony Avino's team is one of them.
 His 11-person analytics engineering team is the trusted source for HubSpot’s product data which is used across go-to-market and EPD teams to inform strategy and decisions.